vycdev/vycdev/README.md

 ### About me
 - You can see some of my projects in the pins list down below.
 - You can reach me via [Discord](https://discordapp.com/users/270972671490129921) I'm spending most of my time on there but you can also find me on [Twitter](https://twitter.com/vycdev) sometimes.
-- I am very familiar with frontend technologies, and a little bit of backend.
-I'm mostly familiar with: TypeScript, React, Node, Prisma, Knex, Koa, and more, but I have tried other unrelated things in the past too, like: C, C++, Purescript, Python.
-I will be able to learn anything very fast.
+- Technologies that I'm most familiar with: TypeScript/JavaScript, React, NodeJS, Prisma, Knex, Koa, as well as C, C++, Python, and PureScript.
+I am a fast learner.